sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 - Common cause A <- B -> C where B is unobserved
 - Common effect (aka v-structure) A -> B <- C where B or one of its descendants is observed

-Now we consider all undirected paths from X to Y after shading evidence variables, if none of these paths aren’t active paths, we can say X and Y are d-separated by Z.
+Now we consider all undirected paths from X to Y after shading evidence variables, if none of these paths aren’t active paths, we can say X and Y are d-separated by Z.<br/>

 in the figure below, examples of active and inactive triples are shown.